 Software Access via the Cloud :

 B2B SaaS eliminates the need for businesses to install software on individual systems.
-The software is hosted on remote servers, which clients access via the internet.
-This ensures that employees from across the world, whether in the office or working remotely, can access the same tool and collaborate efficiently.
+The software is hosted on remote servers, which clients access online.
+This ensures that employees worldwide can access the same tool and collaborate efficiently, whether in the office or remotely.

 No Physical Infrastructure :